Skip to main content

 Preparing for a vehicle test

-If your vehicle is not a standard production type car or has been modified to sit lower to the ground - or has any part which may sit excessively low to the ground such as a front spoiler, exhaust or mud flaps you should contact your local test centre for guidance before bringing the vehicle for its annual test.
-This will help the test centre management team make specific arrangements for your vehicle and cause no inconvenience to the test being conducted on the day of your test.
+If your vehicle is not a standard production type car or has been modified to sit lower to the ground - or has any part which may sit too low to the ground such as a front spoiler, exhaust or mud flaps you should contact your local test centre for guidance before bringing the vehicle for its annual test.

-The Vehicle Inspection Manuals can be viewed online at:
+You can see the Vehicle Inspection Manuals online at:

 • Light vehicle inspection manual